funky-monkey/Valide/README.md

 When handling validation, usually by pressing a button, call the `validate()` method.
 This returns a closure with a success and error.

 Upon receiving an error, the name of the field is returned as well as the error defined in the *Rule file.
-These can also be customised to your liking
+These can also be customised to your liking.

         self.name.validate({
                 print("namefield validates")